6 Minute(s) read

 Watering your new turf correctly is crucial for its success.
 Here’s how to keep it healthy:

-• Initial watering: Water immediately after laying turf.
+- Initial watering: Water immediately after laying turf.
 This first soak should thoroughly wet the soil beneath the turf to encourage root growth and keep the soil moist.
+Always use a sprinkler or irrigation system to ensure even watering

-• How often to water new grass: For the first two weeks, water daily to keep the turf consistently moist.
+- How often to water new grass: For the first 3 weeks, water daily to keep the turf consistently moist.
 After this period, gradually reduce the frequency while increasing the depth of watering.
-Consistent watering is crucial for turf types like Eureka Kikuyu grass to establish well.

 How many minutes to water new turf